 Step 9: Once the plaster has set, tap the top to loosen, then begin cutting away the plastic bottle using a craft or utility knife.
 Continue cutting carefully, now through the alginate, being mindful not to cut into the plaster fingers you’ve made.
 Keep removing alginate until your plaster hand is revealed.
 If there are any air bubbles or mistakes, use extra plaster to fill in the holes.

-Step 10: Let the hand dry for at least 12 hours before painting, and sand off any rough spots before you begin.
+Step 10: Let the hand dry for at least 12 hours and sand off any rough spots before you begin painting.
 You can also sand the bottom of the hand into a flat base so that it can stand upright.

 Step 11: Paint the plaster with an opaque acrylic paint and let dry.